callum-hart/immutable-styles/docsNext/theBasics.md

 > 💡Note: the unit for media-queries is predefined by immutable styles – all media queries  default to pixels – where `maxWidth="350"` equates to 350px.

-> 🔮 Supporting units other than pixels is something that could change in future.
+> 🔮 Supporting units other than pixels is something that could be added in future.

 <center>*</center>